 The pets most at risk from hungry birds of prey are small animals that spend time outdoors unsupervised.
 While bird attacks on pets are not common, birds have been recorded as attacking:

-- Small dogs and puppies, especially toy breeds
+- Small dogs and puppies, especially toy or miniature breeds

 - Small cats and kittens

 Any small pet, however, can be at risk from a bird attack.
 Large raptors will routinely attack animals that weigh up to 20 pounds as part of a hunt.
 Many birds of prey will attack even larger animals, including humans, if the bird feels its nest or young are threatened.